 Sonnets are poems with 14 lines that contain a specific rhyme scheme and meter.
-There are various types of rhyming schemes that can be used in sonnets, and typically sonnets have ten syllables per line.
+Various types of rhyming schemes can be used in sonnets, and typically sonnets have ten syllables per line.

 I love thee to the depth and breadth and height

 My soul can reach, when feeling out of sight

 For the ends of being and ideal grace.”